cbarill2/cbarill2.github.io/index.md

 [Game Projects]: projects "View My Projects"
 [Resume]: resume "View My Resume"

 Hello!
-My name is Chris Barill, and I am a game programmer.
+My name is Chris Barill, and I am a software engineer.
 Welcome to my portfolio!
 You'll find my contact info at the top of every page.
 I look forward to hearing from you!

 While you're here, check out my [Game Projects][] to see what I've been working on, view my [Resume][] to see my detailed work history, and read a little more [About Me][].